 Watch Your Belongings

-Madrid was my first solo trip destination (because Spain is one of the best countries for first-time solo female travelers), and I felt very safe.
+Madrid was my first solo trip destination (because Spain is one of the best countries for first-time solo female travelers), and I felt very safe most of the time.

 That said (and you don’t need to stress out about it), like in other European cities, you need to watch your things and beware of pickpockets.